maxima-us/noobit-markets/README.md

 #### Cli

-From the ui folder, run `python cli.py` to start the CLI app.
+From the ui folder, run `python cli.py` to start the CLI app, or run the noobit command `noobit-cli` from anywhere.
 As a prerequisite for subsequent commands, run the `symbols` command on each startup.